-History of the Early Printed Hebrew Book: Introduction to the Guide
+History of the Early Printed Hebrew Book: Introduction and Table of Contents

 This is a guide to the History of the Early Printed Hebrew Book.
 It was copied with permission from the guide at the University of Pennsylvania, created by Bruce E. Nielsen, and updated for Columbia University by Michelle Chesner